The $\omega$-Condition Number: Applications to Optimal Preconditioning and Low Rank Generalized Jacobian Updating

 In numerical analysis, a condition number of a matrix $A$ is the main tool in the study of error propagation in the problem of solving the linear equation $Ax=b$.
-The classical condition number of $A$, denoted as $\kappa(A)$, is defined as the ratio of the largest and smallest singular values of $A$.
 The linear system $Ax=b$ is said to be well-conditioned when $A$ has a low condition number.
-In particular, $\kappa(A)$ is a measure of how much a solution $x$ will change with respect to changes in the right-hand side $b$, e.g.,~\cite{stoer1980introduction}.
-In general, iterative algorithms used to solve the system $Ax=b$ require a large number of iterations to achieve a solution with high accuracy if the problem is not well-conditioned, i.e.,~is ill-conditioned.
-In this paper, we restrict ourselves to $A$ positive definite and so $\kappa = \lambda_1(A)/\lambda_n(A)$, the ratio of largest and smallest eigenvalues.
+In particular, in the literature $\kappa(A)$ is used as a (worst case) measure of the conditioning of a linear system $Ax=b$, i.e.,~how much a solution $x$, the output, will change with respect to changes in the right-hand side $b$, the input:

+e.g.,~\cite[Sect.
+1.3]{stoer1980introduction}.
+In general, iterative algorithms that solve $Ax=b$ require a large number of iterations to achieve a solution with sufficient accuracy if the problem is not well-conditioned, i.e.,~is ill-conditioned.
+For simplicity, in this paper, we restrict ourselves to $A$ positive definite and so $\kappa(A) = \lambda_1(A)/\lambda_n(A) \, (=\kappa(A^{-1}))$.